codeZeilen/SMailDir/README.md

 MDMailArchive archiveIn: FileDirectory default / 'GMail'
 ```

 This will initially create an object structure representing the maildir structure and create a basic index.
+This might take several minutes depending on the size of your maildir.

 As maildir implementations use different flag separators in file names you can configure this for your mail archive object through the message `MDMailArchive>>#flagSeparator:`.

 To synchronize your maildir structure you can call `MDMailArchive class>>#synchronizeAllArchives`.
 The class also allows you to start a background process regularly synchronizing your archive through `MDMailArchive class>>#startSynchronizationProcess`.

 The synchronization preserves the object structure of MDMessageEntries.
-So if an email file was moved the MDMessageEntry object is also moved to another MDMailBox object.
+So if an email file was moved, the corresponding MDMessageEntry object is also moved to another MDMailBox object.

 ## Open issues
 * Currently the synchronization only synchronizes messages but not new or deleted folders
-* You can not move messages using the API yet
+* Deleting messages in a GMail maildir might not delete them properly as GMail interprets deletion differently